-There are few discussions that get the adoption community more stirred up- than when one person tries to tell everyone else what they believe to be the proper terms for “biological Mom” and “adoptive Mom”.
-Adoptive parents, biological parents, and adoptees can get very caught up in taking a firm stance on what they individually believe is the right “adoption language”…..
-Birth Mom, Biological Mom, Adoptive Mom, Forever Mom, Real Mom.
+There are few discussions that get the adoption community more stirred up than when one person declares what they believe to be the proper terms for “biological Mom” and “adoptive Mom”.
+Adoptive parents, biological parents, and adoptees can take a very firm stance on what they individually believe is the right “adoption language“- Birth Mom, Biological Mom, Adoptive Mom, Forever Mom, Real Mom.
 But I think the key is finding the right adoption language for your family– that works for you at this time.

 Right from the beginning, we offered some terms to our kids that we felt comfortable with, in order to have a starting place to encourage discussions about adoption.
-And the term we chose to describe each child's biological Mom was “China Mom”… which we explained to be “the Mommy in China who carried you in her belly until you were born”.
+And the term we chose to describe each child's biological Mom was “China Mom”- which we explained as “the Mommy in China who carried you in her belly until you were born”.

 The whole point of offering up “China Mom” was that it was simple, understandable (we watch our videos from China and talk about China all of the time), and it was just a starting point until each one became old enough to have his or her own opinion on the matter.

-Now I know that as time goes by, she may choose to toss away these terms and choose others that fit how she is feeling at that point in her life.
+And I don't wince as to the terms they use for me or their “China Mom”.
+I know that they may choose to toss away these terms and choose others that fit how they are feeling at that point in their life.
 And that is fine with me.
-I am just happy to be here to help her grow up….. so for now “Growing Up Mommy” suits me just fine.